kcl-lang/kcl-lang.io/docs/user_docs/support/faq-kcl.md

 - For primitive types `int`, `float`, `bool`, `str` variables are directly compared to see if their values are equal
 - Variables of composite types `list`, `dict`, `schema` will deeply recursively compare their sub-elements for equality
-  - `list` type deep recursive recursive comparison of the value and length of each index
+  - `list` : Perform a deep, recursive comparison of both the values and the lengths of each index.
-  - `dict`/`schema` types deeply recursively compare the value of each attribute (regardless of the order in which the attributes appear)
+  - `dict`/`schema` : Perform a deep, recursive comparison of the values of each attribute, ignoring the order of attributes.

 ```python
 print([1, 2] == [1, 2])  # True